CUITCHE/TagBuf/Objective-C/README.md

 # TagBuf - Implementation In Objective-C
 TagBuf is implemented by C++ and Objective-C. And use inline template to serialize data to improve executed speed.

+> Especially, all of string's encode type is UTF8.
+If not, there will be a error in string generated or synthetic.

 ## Usage
 - Copy Directory 'TagBuf' to your project.
 - Import file 'tagBuf.h'.